← Back to Blog

 SAT · MSSP Margin Math

 The most common reply we get from MSSP buyers evaluating HailBytes SAT is some variation of: “What does the white-label margin actually look like at scale?”
 It’s the right question.
-An MSSP isn’t buying a security awareness training platform to run on their own staff — they’re buying a billable line item they can attach to every SOC 2, HIPAA, and cyber-insurance compliance package they sell.
+An MSSP isn’t buying a security awareness training platform to run on their own staff.
+They’re buying a billable line item they can attach to every SOC 2, HIPAA, and cyber-insurance compliance package they sell.
 The platform earns its place in that bundle on margin and renewal mechanics, not feature checklists.

-This article walks through the unit economics.
+What follows is the unit economics.
 Concrete pricing tiers, a sample 200-seat P&L, the renewal dynamics that make SAT one of the stickiest add-ons in an MSSP catalog, and the cost structure that lets you bid against KnowBe4 and Proofpoint without compressing margin to zero.

 Why the per-seat SaaS model breaks for MSSPs